Govt decides to reach out to BNP-M, GDA

 ISLAMABAD: The federal government has decided to reach out to the Balochistan National Party-Mengal (BNP-M) and the Grand Democratic Alliance (GDA) after contacting the Pakistan Muslim League-Quaid (PML-Q) and the Muttahida Quami Movement-Pakistan (MQM-P), Geo News reported on Saturday.

-The government’s co-ordination committee will hold meetings with representatives of the BNP-M and the GDA after it establishes contacts with the MQM and the PML-Q. The co-ordination committee will meet leaders from the GDA next week.
-The committee will apprise Prime Minister Imran Khan about the reservations of its coalition partners.
+The government's coordination committee will hold meetings with representatives of the BNP-M and the GDA after it establishes contacts with the MQM and the PML-Q. The coordination committee will meet leaders from the GDA next week.
+The committee will apprise Prime Minister Imran Khan of the reservations of its coalition partners.

 The meetings are being held to ensure that the government knows about the reservations and demands of its allies.

-“Neither did the previous government want to take Balochistan forward neither does this one,” he had said during his speech in the parliament.
+"Neither did the previous government want to take Balochistan forward nor does this one," he had said during his speech in parliament.

 Mengal had blamed the government and said that when it wanted to secure votes, it contacted him or Shahzain Bugti.